TheHexorcist/Arduino-Serial-Comms/README.md

 # ArduinoSerialComms
 Communication between Arduino Uno and PC using serial communication.
+Very similiar to the serial monitor that comes with Arduino but this method gives a person a starting point for generating there own source (Java) code program.

 The SR04_SerialComms.ino file uses a ultrasonic sensor to measure distance.